mwatkin8/Social-Determinants/README.md

     * Follow installer

 ## 3. Start the app server
-Open the terminal app (Mac) or the Docker terminal (Windows), go to the home directory of this project.
+Open the terminal app (Mac) or the newly installed Docker Quickstart Terminal (Windows), go to the home directory of this project.

 Launch the server with the command <code>docker-compose -p <i>projectName</i> up --build &</code>